Opendatabay/UDQS/README.md

 ## Customization

-UDQSS can be adapted for specific domains while maintaining compatibility with the core standard.
+UDQS can be adapted for specific domains while maintaining compatibility with the core standard.
 See [customization.md](docs/customization.md) for guidelines.

 ## Contributing